yyc12345/BallanceBlenderHelper/docs/docs/en/compile-distribute-plugin.md

 # Compile and Distribute Plugin

-!!! info "Not latest version"
-    This translated page is not the latest version because the modification of source page.
-Please see source page of the latest version.

 This page will guide you in compiling the plugin as well as distributing it.

 ## Compiling LibCmo with BMap